-In B2B, each customer may be represented by different users with different job titles and responsibilities.
-That’s why it is important to ensure that users have access to only the information needed to perform their work and nothing more.
-Typically, there is always an admin user, who can create other customer users and grant permissions, buyers, and non-authorized users.
+In B2B, customers tend to be different users with different job titles and responsibilities.
+That’s why it’s important to ensure that users have access to only the information needed to perform their work and nothing more.
+Typically, there is always an admin user who can create other customer users and grant permissions to buyers and non-authorized users.

-Buyers, as the most common category of users, can be further split to differentiate between purchase managers and junior buyers.
-In such a use case, a purchase manager may have full permissions to work with invoices, orders, tax codes, etc. while junior buyers may only access quotes, prices, and shopping lists.
+As the most common category of users, buyers can be further split to differentiate between purchase managers and junior buyers.
+In such a use case, a purchase manager may have full permissions to work with invoices, orders, tax codes, etc., while junior buyers may only access quotes, prices, and shopping lists.

 Corporate Account Management

-Unlike B2C, the B2B eCommerce user experience requires much more personalization.
-Often one B2B account can comprise of multiple users with unique roles and purchasing rights, especially when dealing with company sub-divisions or sub-unit.
+Unlike in B2C, the B2B eCommerce user experience requires much more personalization.
+A B2B account can often comprise multiple users with unique roles and purchasing rights, especially when dealing with company sub-divisions or sub-units.

-As a unique B2B eCommerce feature, corporate account management should be able to address complex, hierarchical corporate account structures.
-Buyers can also configure their own corporate account management structure, add authorized users, and create purchasing rules regardless of whether your account structure has multiple businesses, teams, departments, offices, or branches.
+Your system’s corporate account management capabilities should be able to address complex, hierarchical corporate account structures.
+Buyers should be able to configure their own account management structure, add authorized users, and create purchasing rules regardless of how many businesses, teams, departments, offices, or branches they may have.

 Multiple Organizations, Websites & Stores